arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Pushing to Windows Azure_

-	> **Note:** When you deploy content to the FTP host or GIT repository of a Windows Azure website you must authenticate using **deployment credentials** that you create from the website’s **Quick Start** or **Dashboard** management pages.
-If you don't know your deployment credentials you can easily reset them using the management portal.
+	> **Note:** When you deploy content to the FTP host or GIT repository of a Windows Azure website you must authenticate using **deployment credentials** that you create from the Web site’s **Quick Start** or **Dashboard** management pages.
+If you do not know your deployment credentials you can easily reset them using the management portal.
 Open the web site **Dashboard** page and click the **Reset your deployment credentials** link.
 Provide a new password and click **OK**.
-Deployment credentials are valid for use with all Windows Azure websites associated with your subscription.
+Deployment credentials are valid for use with all Windows Azure Web sites associated with your subscription.

-1. In order to verify the web site was successfully pushed to Windows Azure, go back to the **Windows Azure Management Portal** and click **Web Sites**.
+1. In order to verify the Web site was successfully pushed to Windows Azure, go back to the **Windows Azure Management Portal** and click **Web Sites**.

 1. Locate your **Web Site** (where you deployed the application) and click its **Name** to see the **Dashboard**.